bjornm82/terraform-publisher/README.md

 # terraform-publisher

-This small project should help to setup an environment with all the tooling needed in order to create an `EKS` cluster with `Terraform` together with the ability to use `kubectl`, `helm` and `istio` commands
+This small project should help to setup an environment with all the tooling needed in order to create an `EKS` cluster with `terraform` together with the ability to use `kubectl`, `helm` and `istio` commands

 A docker run container with: